CircusHan/brfree/README.md

 The kiosk will be available at <http://127.0.0.1:5001/>.

-When generating PDFs, if `NanumGothic.ttf` is missing you will see a warning in the PDF and Korean characters may not render correctly.
-Ensure the font file is present in `app/static/fonts/`.
+When generating PDFs, if `NanumSquareNeo-bRg.ttf` is missing you will see a warning in the PDF and Korean characters may not render correctly.
+Ensure the font file is present in `app/static/fonts/NanumSquareNeo/NanumSquareNeo/TTF/`.